-The majority of Millbrook Pottery designs are hand thrown using white stoneware clay.
-There are many steps taken to produce each pot.
+The majority of my designs are hand thrown using white stoneware clay.
+There are a multitude of steps taken to produce each pot.
 The first of which is clay preparation.

 Pots are thoroughly dried before they are "fired" in the kiln,.
-The firing process has two stages, the first stage prepares the pots for glazing, the bisque firing, and the second and final stage is the glaze firing, after which the pots are ready for sale.
-I apply glazes by dipping, brushing or splashing glaze onto the pot.
+The firing process has two stages, stage one the bisque firing, prepares the pots for glazing, the second and final stage takes place after glaze has been applied by dipping, brushing or splashing glaze onto the pot.
 I fire in an electric kiln to 950c for a bisque firing and 1230c for a glaze firing.
 Opening the kiln invariably creates anxiety as well as eager anticipation as the final glaze effect may depend on where pots have been placed in the kiln.
-It is very satisfying when pots look as beautiful as I imagined them when making them.
+It is of course very satisfying when pots look as beautiful as I imagined when making them.

 A younger me!